deependujha/rust-codes/docs/01-basics/02-concepts/00-input-and-output.md

-# Rust I/O Basics: Print, Log, and Input
+# Rust I/O Basics: Output, and Input

 ## Printing to Console